Daniel Goleman Six Leadership Styles

 • Weaknesses: Can be time-consuming, may lead to slower decision-making processes, requires strong facilitation skills to manage diverse opinions effectively.

-• Optimal Application: Situations requiring creative solutions, where team expertise is diverse, or when building consensus is paramount.
+• Optimal Application: Situations requiring creative solutions, where team expertise is diverse, or when building consensus is critical.

 5. Pacesetting Leadership: Setting High Standards